yamamoto-yuta/GitHubIssuesCMS_sideM/README.md

 1. Exec `./init_config.sh`
 1. Edit `settings.config`
     1. Please make sure your name and email address are correct.
-    1. Set "FRONTEND_REPOSITORY" to the name of your sideF repository that you just forked.
+    1. Set `FRONTEND_REPOSITORY` to the name of your sideF repository that you just forked.
 1. Exec `./setup.sh`
 1. `git add .`
    `git commit -m 'exec first setup.sh'`